Hypocoercivity in metastable settings and kinetic simulated annealing: Main result

-\end{itemize} The reason $Z$ has been more studied than $(X,Y)$ is that it is a reversible process whose \emph{carr\'e du champ} operator is $\Gamma f = |\na f |^2$, which relates its convergence to equilibrium to some functional inequalities satisfied by the Gibbs law (see \cite{LogSob} or Section \ref{SectionGamma} for definitions and more precise statements).
+The reason for which $Z$ has been more studied than $(X,Y)$ is that it is a reversible process whose \emph{carr\'e du champ} operator is $\Gamma f = |\na f |^2$, which relates its convergence to equilibrium to some functional inequalities satisfied by the Gibbs law (see \cite{LogSob} or Section \ref{SectionGamma} for definitions and more precise statements).
 On the contrary, $(X,Y)$ is not reversible and $\Gamma f = |\na_y f |^2$ is not elliptic (it lacks some coercivity in the $x$ variable), which is due to the fact the randomness only appears in $\dd Y$ and thus only indirectly intervenes in the evolution of $X$.
-In other word, $Z$ has been more studied than $(X,Y)$ because it is simpler to deal with from a theorical point of view.
+In other words, $Z$ has been more studied than $(X,Y)$ because, from a theoretical point of view, it is simpler.

-However from a practical point of view a process with inertia can be expected to explore the space more efficiently than a reversible one.
-Indeed the velocity variable $Y$ acts as an instantaneous memory which prevent the process to instantaneously come back to a place it has just been.
-Moreover the deterministic hamiltonian dynamics $x''(t) = - \nabla U(x(t)) - x'(t) $ is able to leave the catchment area of a local minimum of $U$, provided it starts with an energy $U(x) + \frac{|x'|^2}{2}$ large enough, which is not the case of the gradient descent $x'(t) = - \nabla U(x(t)) $.
+However, from a practical point of view, a process with inertia can be expected to explore the space more efficiently than a reversible one.
+Indeed, the velocity variable $Y$ acts as an instantaneous memory, which prevents the process to instantaneously go back to the place it just came from.
+Moreover, the deterministic Hamiltonian dynamics $x''(t) = - \nabla U(x(t)) - x'(t) $ is able to leave the catchment area of a local minimum of $U$, provided it starts with an energy $U(x) + \frac{|x'|^2}{2}$ large enough.
+This is not the case of the gradient descent $x'(t) = - \nabla U(x(t)) $.

-This heuristic, according to which kinetic processes should converge more rapidly than reversible ones, has been proved for some toy model (for instance the Langevin process with a quadratic potential in \cite{Gadat2013}).
-On the other hand it has been numerically observed (in \cite{Lelievre2006}) that $(X,Y)$ is indeed more efficient than $Z$ (or than the Metropolis-Hastings mutation/selection procedure) to sample the Gibbs law at a given temperature for practical potentials.
-But to our knowledge a theorical proof of the convergence of a simulated annealing algorithm based on the Langevin dynamics was still missing.
+This heuristic, according to which kinetic processes should converge more rapidly than reversible ones, has been proved for some toy models (for instance the Langevin process with a quadratic potential in \cite{Gadat2013,MonmarcheGuillin}).
+On the other hand, it has been numerically observed (in \cite{Lelievre2006}) that $(X,Y)$ is, indeed, more efficient than $Z$ (or than the Metropolis-Hastings mutation/selection procedure) in order to sample the Gibbs law at a given temperature for practical potentials.
+But, to our knowledge, a theoretical proof of the convergence of a simulated annealing algorithm based on the Langevin dynamics was still missing.